What’s the Best Coffee for French Press?

 The usual keys to getting great coffee with any brew method, of course, work for the French press:

 - Invest in a quality french press.
-Here are the best french press coffee makers of 2020.
+Here are the best french press coffee makers.

 - Try to stay away from pre-ground coffee as much as possible.
 It loses its freshness too quickly.
 Buy good quality whole bean coffee and grind it immediately before brewing.